ember-learn/cli-guides/guides/basic-use/assets-and-dependencies.md

 Don't forget to delete the `package-lock.json` file if the app already has one.
-In cases where both a `yarn.lock` file and a `package-lock.json` file are present, Ember CLI will default to using Yarn.
+In cases where both a `yarn.lock` file and a `package-lock.json` file are present, ember-cli will default to using Yarn.
 However, having both files causes confusion for collaborators and is incompatible with some CI systems.